alexanderwiebe/kubernetes-the-hard-way/README.md

 ## Labs

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have access to a fat stack of [Raspberry Pis](https://www.raspberrypi.org/), [Nvidia Jetsons](https://developer.nvidia.com/embedded/jetson-nano-developer-kit), or a bunch of old laptops running linux.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)